XEF2ZQ/Pulse/README.md

 **Current publication: Pulse 1.2.0-demand-preview + PulseTailProbe 0.2.** Locally built and tested on one ASUS Ryzen AI 9 HX 370 laptop.
 Seven native suites and fifteen offline analysis tests passed.
 Hosted CI is configured; execution has been blocked by a GitHub account billing restriction before job steps start.
 Local verification is documented independently.

-**No battery-runtime gain is claimed.** Policy transitions, observer overhead and battery-reported recovery have been measured; paired runtime/energy-per-completed-work validation is still planned.
+**No battery-runtime gain is claimed yet.** Policy transitions, observer overhead and battery-reported recovery have been measured; paired runtime/energy-per-completed-work validation is still planned.
 The optional Scheduler guard is diagnostic and OFF by default.
 No SMU power-limit, undervolting, NPU or per-thread placement actuator is shipped.

 ## Review the project